Seplestr/Simple-Music-Player/README.md

 ---

 <p align="center">
-Made with ❤️ by music Seplestr Seplestr
+Made with ❤️ by music Seplestr
 </p>